airsonic/airsonic-ui/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

+## Extracting new translation

+Run `npm run i18n-extract` to extract the new translation in the app.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).